mtfuller/lilua-interpreter/README.md

-# lilua-compiler
+# lilua-interpreter
-A small compiler written in C/C++ that translates a minimal version of Lua (called "LiLua" for "Light Lua") into an intermediate form to be interpreted.
+A small interpretter written in C/C++ and Java that can translate a minimal version of Lua (called "LiLua" for "Light Lua") into an intermediate form to then be interpreted by an interpretive engine.